jiml-mlai-bootcamp-ucberkeley/Capstone_2/README.md

   </li>
   <li>The price feature also appears to be too wide and could use some attention.
       <ul>
-          <li>Whiskers and Zscore can help identify outliers.
-After reviewing the results, Zscore appears to be the better option.</li>
+          <li>Whiskers and Zscore can help identify outliers.</li>
+          <li>After reviewing the results, Zscore appears to be the better option.</li>
       </ul>
   </li>
   <li>Missing values for the bed, bath, acre_lot, and house_size have been replaced with mode().</li>